 Each year the Rhododendron Festival crowned a King and Queen of Rhododendron, a mythical fairyland built each year in the baseball diamond at McCormick Field.
 This was the culmination of several small pageants held throughout the week.
 Humans weren’t the only pageant participants, though.
 Dogs and livestock were also paraded around and judged during the festivities.

 As we close the chapter on the city’s management and promotion of Bele Chere we can look forward to the next fun summertime incarnation.
 And if you think the traffic is bad and it’s hard to get around for three days at the end of each July, picture living like that for a whole week as they did each year the Rhododendron Festival was held.

-Fore more Asheville History, join BREW-ed on a Brewery and History Walking Tour.
+For more Asheville History, join BREW-ed on an Asheville brewery tour.